 - In same pan, heat remaining oil over medium heat.
-Add onion; cook and stir 4-6 minutes or until tender.
-Add garlic; cook 1 minute longer.
-Stir in broth, bay leaves, thyme and beef; bring to a boil.
+Add onion; cook and stir until tender, 4-6 minutes.
+Add garlic; cook and stir 1 minute.
+Stir in bay leaves, thyme, beef and broth; bring to a boil.
 Bake, covered, 1 hour.

-- Peel and cut remaining vegetables into 1-in. pieces; add to pan.
-Bake, covered, 1 to 1-1/2 hours longer or until beef and vegetables are tender.
+- Peel and cut remaining vegetables into 1-in. pieces; add to Dutch oven.
+Bake, covered, until beef and vegetables are tender, 1 to 1-1/4 hours.

 - In a small bowl, mix cornstarch and water until smooth; stir into stew.
-Bring to a boil; cook and stir 1-2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
 Discard bay leaves.
-Yield: 8 servings (2-1/2 quarts).